enBloc-org/kindly/.github/CONTRIBUTING.md

 ### As a newcomer

-If it's your first time submitting code to Kindly and/or you are looking to get acquainted with anyone part of our tech stack or code base, we recommending finding an Issue labeled `Good first issue`.
+If it's your first time submitting code to Kindly and/or you are looking to get acquainted with any one part of our tech stack or code base, we recommending finding an Issue labeled `Good first issue`.
 You can filter for these.

 ### As a senior

-If you've been contributing to Kindly for a while (Thanks ! ✨) and are quite comfortable with the tech stack and code base:
+If you've been contributing to Kindly for a while (Thanks! ✨) and are quite comfortable with the tech stack and code base:

 - Check first for any Issues with the status `Blocked`
 - If you have been given access along with the core team, help the development by reviewing any pending Pull Requests before starting a new Issue